Sunscreen and Your Morning Routine

 To help make sunscreen a part of your daily routine, dermatologist Anna Chien addresses common concerns.

-For day-to-day use, pick a sunscreen with sun protection factor (SPF) of at least 30.
+For day-to-day use, pick a sunscreen with an SPF of at least 30.
 If you spend time outdoors, choose a product with SPF 60 or greater.
-In reality, most people do not use as much sunscreen as they should, and this higher SPF helps compensate.
+In reality, most people do not use as much sunscreen as they should, and this higher SPF helps compensate for the reduced application.

 How much sunscreen do I need?